Alerts

 Our Building – A Protected Jerusalem Landmark

-The Jerusalem Center for Public Affairs is a leading independent research institute, serving as Israel’s global embassy for national security and applied diplomacy.
+The Jerusalem Center for Security and Foreign Affairs is a leading independent research institute, serving as Israel’s global embassy for national security and applied diplomacy.
 Founded in 1976, the Center has produced hundreds of studies and initiatives by leading experts on a wide range of strategic topics.

 Jerusalem Center Programs: